mbrooker/mbrooker-blog/_posts/2023-06-19-container.md

 <p class="meta">What are words, anyway?</p>

 A common cause of confusion and miscommunication I see is different people using different definitions of words.
 Sometimes the definitions are subtly different (as with [availability](https://brooker.co.za/blog/2018/02/25/availability-liveness.html)).
 Sometimes they're completely different, and we're just talking about different things entirely.
-A very common example is the word *container*, a popular term for a popular technology that means at least four different things.
+A common example is the word *container*, a popular term for a popular technology that means at least four different things.

- 1. An approach to packaging an application along with its dependencies (sometimes a whole operating system user space), that can then run on a minimal runtime environment with a clear contract.
+ 1. An approach to packaging an application along with its dependencies (sometimes a whole operating system user space), that can then run on a minimal runtime environment with a clear contract<sup>[4](#foot4)</sup>.
  2. A set of development, deployment, architectural, and operational approaches built around applications packaged this way.
  3. A set of operational, security, and performance isolation tools that allow multiple applications to share an operating system without interfering with each other.
 On Linux, this tools include *chroot*, *cgroups*, *namespaces*, *[seccomp](https://man7.org/linux/man-pages/man2/seccomp.2.html)*, and others.
  4. A set of implementations of the practices (the proper nouns, Docker, Kubernetes, ECS, etc).